 For over five centuries, the most traditional, and one of the most popular events, of the Sant'Ambrogio celebrations that has always preceded Christmas for the Milanese is the Oh Bej!
 Oh Bej! market selling sweets, surprises and of all kinds of artefacts.

 In honour of Sant'Ambrogio, the patron saint of the city, it is celebrated on December 7th and lasts an average of four days.
 It is a must for every Milanese and visitor who is in search of the perfect gift or who, simply, wants to soak up the wonderful festive atmosphere and traditions of the most important weekend before Christmas.
-This year it will be open from December 7th to 10th to the rear of the Castello Sforzesco.
+The dates for Christmas 2024 are from December 5th to 8th..

 All kinds of products for all budgets will be on sale: bric a brac sellers will tout their wares alongside florists, artisans, tradesmen, print and book sellers, master ironmongers with wrought iron, copper and brass items, plus, vendors of sweets and handcrafted toys, local honey producers and sellers of roasted chestnuts and ‘Firunatt’ or ‘Firòn’, the traditional strings of smoked chestnuts that form long ‘necklaces’… the choice is endless.